 For example, designers sometimes look for very skilled knitters to make up specific items.
 If you’ve got an eye for design and a good head for maths to scale designs up and down for different sizes, you could make money as a knitwear designer, too.

 There are buyers all around the world, so sell your photos online and you can make money while you sleep!

-If you can capture an image that is well-constructed, well-lit and properly focused you can sell them for good money.
+If you can capture an interesting image that’s well framed, well lit and properly focused you can sell it for good money.

 There are many amateur photographers about, but the demand for digital images is also increasing.

 Every day, new photographs are needed for company websites, public sector newsletters, corporate presentations, and thousands of other uses.